-If lessons like these are up your alley, I definitely suggest finding you way to the next installment in The Art Of… series — The Art of Small Business presented by Visa on Monday, October 21, 2013 at Toronto’s Metro Toronto Convention Centre.
+If lessons like these are up your alley, I definitely suggest finding your way to the next instalment in The Art Of… series — The Art of Small Business presented by Visa on Monday, October 21, 2013, at Toronto’s Metro Toronto Convention Centre.

 Challenge Your Thinking

 A new series in The Art Of‘s library, The Art of Small Business is a speaker session focused on the ideas and advice you need to knock it out of the park in the world of small business.